vtex/shoreline/packages/admin-ui-docs/docs/components/collapsible-group.md

 # CollapsibleGroup

 A Component that groups Collapsible components.
-It's a container that separates its children with an `<hr>` element.
+It is a container that separates its children with an `<hr>` element.
 You may want to check the [Collapsible Documentation](collapsible/) before using the CollapsibleGroup component.

 ## Usage